Appearance

 staticHtml()

 If the output HTML code never changes, there is no need to generate it every time.
-In this case, use staticHtml(), which basically allows the HTML code to be rendered once, and every time it returns the same cached string.
+In this case, use staticHtml()

 js

-import { component } from 'paintor'
+import { compose, template } from 'paintor'

 let count = 0